naudio/NAudio/Docs/ConvertMp3ToWav.md

-# Convert an MP3 File to a WAV FIle
+# Convert an MP3 File to a WAV File

 In this article I will show a few ways you can convert an MP3 file into a WAV file with NAudio.